rtmigo/xrandom_dart/README.md

 # Which to choose

-You just want a random number:
+If you just want a random number:

 ``` dart
 final random = Xrandom();  // works on all platforms